 The first beeswax candle I made looked good, but it was kind of a bust when it burned.
 Beeswax is very hard, which makes it difficult to melt.
 It needs to be softened by mixing it with an oil, and I don’t think I used enough oil on my first candle attempt, so I had a hard time getting a good flame.
 I also didn’t use a thick-enough wick, so it only burned a hole down into the beeswax instead of burning down evenly.
-Never fear, though, because you can save time by learning from my mistakes.
-The recipe outlined in this tutorial yielded a success!
+But the recipe outlined in this tutorial yielded a success 🙂

-A note about fire: Before you begin experimenting, please remember that beeswax is flammable.
-Do not melt beeswax in a pan on direct heat, and watch it closely while you’re melting it using a double-boiler method.
-If you don’t want to buy a double boiler, you can read about how you can make one here.
-Don’t catch your kitchen on fire.
+A note about fire: Beeswax is flammable.
+I read never to melt beeswax in a pan on direct heat.
+I watched mine closely while I was melting it using a double-boiler method.
 Here is the double boiler I made using a pan and a big pot: